The Bridge (The Walking Dead): Plot

 During work at the bridge, as Henry is passing out water, Justin, a Savior, tries to take more than his share and pushes Henry.
 Daryl rushes in to subdue Justin before Rick can assert his control on the group.
 Rick and Daryl realize the Saviors are starting to get out of hand, due to Rick's hurry to finish the bridge and the lack of food.
 Later, they set off the dynamite, and track the nearby walker horde as it diverts toward the first siren.
 However, when the second siren, manned by Justin, fails to sound, Rick realizes the group of men at a logging site nearby are in trouble.
 There, Daryl sees the horde and orders everyone to flee, but in the haste, Aaron's arm is crushed under a giant log.
 Rick and the others arrive to help defend them, allowing Daryl to rush Aaron to the medical tent.
 Enid is perplexed at the injury and determines the only action they can take is to amputate Aaron's arm.
 The surgery is successful, but Daryl takes full blame for Aaron's loss.
 Daryl chastises Justin for failing to sound the alarm.
 Justin claims their radio equipment failed, but Daryl refuses to accept this excuse, and beats Justin; later, Rick throws Justin out of the camp.

 Maggie does allow Tammy to see Earl under her watch, and learns that Earl's actions were a result of Gregory giving him his first drink of alcohol in years.
 After some time, Maggie relents; she allows Earl to return to his blacksmith work under guard, and agrees to provide the food to Michonne, as well as being open to discuss a code of laws between the communities, as long as she retains some authority at Hilltop.
 Meanwhile at the worksite, Anne and Gabriel start to recognize a bond between them, and Carol and Ezekiel discuss their relationship.

 That night, Rick's conversation continues, revealed to be with Negan, who is held in a cell within Alexandria.
-Negan cares little for how Rick is rebuilding the communities, saying that Rick isn't saving the world, he's just getting it ready for Negan's to power.
+Negan cares little for how Rick is rebuilding the communities, saying that Rick isn't saving the world, he's just getting it ready for Negan's return to power.
 Anne keeps watch at night and spots a helicopter flying overhead.
 Justin, walking alone back to Sanctuary, appears to see someone he recognizes before the figure jumps and attacks him.